xypeng12/Multi-Region-Traffic-Control-with-SUMO/README.md

 5. MP-LR: backpressure control for boundary intersection with logit-based route guidance strategy

 The SUMO simulation files are located in the data directory.
+The network partitioning scheme and MFD functions are located in the partition directory.

 Related Paper: